-A "soft target" is adopted such that half of the Step 6 and Step 7 general market residential incentive budget is reserved for residential customers living in Tier 3 or Tier 2 HFTDs or residential customers whose electricity has been turned off during two or more discrete PSPS events.
+A "soft target" is adopted such that half of the Step 6 and Step 7 general market residential incentive budget is reserved for residential customers living in Tier 3 or Tier 2 HFTDs, residential customers whose electricity has been turned off during two or more discrete PSPS events, or customers who have experienced one Public Safety Power Shutoff (PSPS) event and one de-energization or power outage from an actual wildfire that occurred on or after January 1, 2017.

-The "soft target" shall be implemented by pausing acceptance of SGIP applications from residential customers who do not live in a Tier 3 or Tier 2 HFTD, or who did not have their electricity turned off in two or more discrete PSPS events prior to applying for SGIP incentives, once the PAs have received reservations requests from such customers that have reached 50 percent of that PA's available funds for each residential incentive step.
+The "soft target" shall be implemented by pausing acceptance of SGIP applications from residential customers who do not live in a Tier 3 or Tier 2 HFTD, who did not have their electricity turned off in two or more discrete PSPS events, or one discrete PSPS event and one outage from actual wildfire prior to January 1, 2017 prior to applying for SGIP incentives.
+Once the PAs have received reservations requests from such customers that have reached 50 percent of that PA's available funds for each residential incentive step.